ZiggyCreatures/FusionCache/docs/Comparisons.md

 ## :ballot_box_with_check: Features

-Every library has a different set of features, mostly based on each library design: you may find logging support, both sync and async api, statistics, cache regions and a lot more.
+Every library has a different set of features, mostly based on each library design: you may find logging support, both a sync and an async api, statistics, events, jittering, cache regions and a lot more so making a 1:1 comparison is hardly possible.

-In trying to make an honest and generic overview I've identified **a set of features** that I think are important: of course your mileage may vary, and you are welcome to **give me your opinions** so I can expand my view and make this comparison even better.
+In trying to make an honest and generic overview I've identified a set of **very high-level features** that I think are important: of course your mileage may vary, and you are welcome to **give me your opinion** so I can expand my view and make this comparison even better.

 The general features I've identified as significants are: